-One of the primary reason for engine failure is lack of timely maintenance – failing to replace the engine oil, coolant and filters during regular intervals leads to reduced engine performance before turning into a catastrophic failure.
-Also failing to check on parts like clutch and spark plugs, for wear and tear, could lead to a damaged engine.
+One of the primary reasons for engine failure is lack of timely maintenance – failing to replace the engine oil, coolant, and filters during regular intervals leads to reduced engine performance before turning into a catastrophic failure.
+Also, failing to check on parts like clutch and spark plugs for wear and tear could lead to a damaged engine.

 Every car has a check engine light on its dashboard.
-Whenever something goes wrong with a vehicle’s engine, any component, or sensor affecting the engine’s normal functioning, the warning light flashes on the dashboard.
-Cars nowadays have an onboard self-diagnostic set-up that works as a reporting system as well.
+Whenever something goes wrong with a vehicle’s engine, any component or sensor affecting the engine’s normal functioning, the warning light flashes on the dashboard.
+Nowadays, cars have an onboard self-diagnostic setup that works as a reporting system.
 This system triggers the warning signal whenever there is a problem, minor or major.
 Depending on the issue, get your car checked by an expert!

 Servicing your car at regular intervals and timely replacement of engine oil, oil filter, coolant, air filter, and plugs are the key to the engine’s longevity.
 CARS24 offers expert car service at the lowest prices, that too with a free pick up and drop!
 Try now

 Looking to buy a used car?
-CARS24 cars come with a 6 Months Warranty.
-Buy from thousands of car online (or Download CARS24 App) and get it delivered to your doorstep.
+CARS24 cars come with a 12 Months Warranty.
+Buy from thousands of cars online (or Download CARS24 App) and get it delivered to your doorstep.
 Love it or return it with our 7 Day Easy Return Policy.